-He has won more than a dozen national honors, including top awards from the Overseas Press Club, the Gerald Loeb Foundation, the Society of Professional Journalists, the Scripps Howard Foundation, Investigative Reporters & Editors, and the Annie E. Casey Foundation.
+Stephens has won more than a dozen national honors, including top awards from the Overseas Press Club, the Gerald Loeb Foundation, the Society of Professional Journalists, the Scripps Howard Foundation, Investigative Reporters and Editors, and the Annie E. Casey Foundation.
 He has been a finalist on multiple occasions for Harvard’s Goldsmith Prize, the Gerald Loeb award for financial reporting and the Investigative Reporters and Editors award.
 Stephens has judged many major contests, and served on Pulitzer Prize juries in 2019 (Criticism) and 2020 (Investigative Reporting).
 He serves on the board of the Fund for Investigative Reporting.

 Since 2014, Stephens has led the University’s Walter Lord Society, a public affairs discussion group.
 In 2016, he was named Faculty in Residence at Mathey College.